HEXACO model of personality structure

-The HEXACO model of personality
+Concept

 The HEXACO model of personality conceptualizes human personality in terms of six dimensions.

 The HEXACO model was developed from several previous independent lexical studies.
 Language-based taxonomies for personality traits have been widely used as a method for developing personality models.
 This method, based on the logic of the lexical hypothesis, uses adjectives found in language that describe behaviours and tendencies among individuals.
 Factor analysis is used on the adjectives to identify a minimal set of independent groups of personality traits.

 Research studies based on the lexical hypothesis described above were first undertaken in the English language.
 Subsequent lexical studies were conducted in other languages and, by comparing the results, six emergent factors were revealed in similar form across all languages tested, including English.

 Personality is often assessed using a self-report inventory or observer report inventory.
 The six factors are measured through a series of questions designed to rate an individual on levels of each factor.
 Ashton and Lee have developed self- and observer report forms of the HEXACO Personality Inventory-Revised (HEXACO-PI-R).
 The HEXACO-PI-R assesses the six broad HEXACO personality factors, each of which contains four "facets", or narrower personality characteristics.
-(An additional 25th narrow facet, called Altruism, is also included and represents a blend of the Honesty-Humility, Emotionality, and Agreeableness factors.)
+(An additional 25th narrow facet, called altruism, is also included and represents a blend of the honesty-humility, emotionality, and agreeableness factors.)

 The six factors, their facets, and the personality-descriptive adjectives that typically belong to these six groups are as follows: